 There is currently a one way route through the walled gardens to help maintain social distancing.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.
 A map of the estate will be available to take a picture of when you arrive, and staff will be on hand to help with directions.

-Please note face coverings are required in the tea-room, shop, toilets and inside Visitor Reception.
+Please note face coverings are required in the tea-room and toilets.